06 Apr Paperless trade in Forwarding can save 40% operational cost

 2020 and 2021 were tumultuous years for the logistics industry, with its effects naturally rippling through multiple sectors.
 The COVID-19 pandemic has created a climate of uncertainly for the freight forwarding industry and a perfect storm of challenges, including skyrocketing freight rates due to capacity crunches in supply chain networks; escalating demand for consumer goods and e-commerce; mounting port congestion and port closures; increasing container shortages due, in part, to abandoned cargo; and continuing factors such as illness among port and terminal operators, bad weather, and the Suez Canal being blocked for nearly a week.

 Although there have been some signs that forwarders’ margins have been squeezed by high carrier rates and shipper push back.
 Agility and the ability to adapt to difficult circumstances remains the No. 1 attribute for freight forwarders.
 The pandemic has put them to the test.

-Yes, the future looks digitized and that is the new normal the world has been waiting for.
+Yes, the future looks digitised and that is the new normal the world has been waiting for.
 But is it enough to survive another uncertainty?
-The answer to this lies on the widespread adoption of digitization.
+The answer to this lies on the widespread adoption of digitisation.